Reduce dropoffs

 We designed a feature that allows users to compare homes.
 This initial release was well received by customers and differentiated Zillow from competitors.

-It was not the robust, customizable version that we initially envisioned, but it set the stage for true collaboration between co-shoppers and ultimately Alan.
+It was not the robust, customizable version that we initially envisioned, but it set the stage for true collaboration between co-shoppers and ultimately the agent.

 Climate, school, and neighborhood data help you find the right lifestyle